pepetd/felipenogueira3d/_posts/2015-03-23-parent-constraint-to-last-maya-python.md

 ---
 layout: post
 title: Parent Constraint to Last - Maya Python
-tags: [development, maya, python, snippets]
+tags: development maya python snippets
+category: scripts
 excerpt: Snippet to constraint all selected nodes to the last selected.
-category: development
 ---

 Snippet to constraint all selected nodes to the last selected.